 Got a spacious room or terrace you can spare?
 This theatre troupe can turn it into a stage for their latest production!

-Love Theatre?
-You Can Host This Play At Your Own Space
+Love Indie Theatre?
+You Can Host A Play At Your Own Space

 So how you watch it, you wonder?
 Become a host!
-They are looking for community spaces all across Bengal where they can perform between June 5 to June 25.
+They are looking for community spaces all across Bengal where they can perform.
 So if you have a space that is minimum 20ft by 20ft in dimension, and can arrange for halogen lights for the performance space, you and your friends, neighbours, students, and co-workers can witness a really new kind of theatre.
 Children or adults, rural or urban – this play suits everyone, from all kinds of backgrounds.

 Here’s how can you host Swabhav’s play’ at your space.
 Just call up Vartika Poddar at 9830032014.
 In terms of cost, all you need to bear are the travel, food and accommodation expenses for their 8 to 10 team members, and their nominal production costs.
 In exchange, not only will you be able to host a full-fledged theatrical production for your community, you will also be contributing to spreading awareness about our environment!